-To further evaluate our approach, we collect 8 JNB images, where blurry regions are masked out as ground-truth.
-On these data, we compare our sparsity based feature with other blur estimation approaches including [2, 19, 4, 31, 30, 23, 22].
-Other blur analysis methods do not generate blur maps and thus are not included.
-We show quantitatively comparison on our data via precision-recall (PR) in Fig. 8.
+Figure 8.
+Precision-recall comparison on the JNB data.

+Fig. 8.
 The final maps to calculate the PR curve are chosen as binary at possible thresholds within range [0, 255].
-Our method achieves the highest precision in the entire recall range from [0, 1].
+Our method achieves the highest precision in the entire recall range in [0, 1].